maarten-pennings/Lego-Mindstorms/ms4/faq.md

   - **^#P issues a play**.
   - ^#D issues a download.
   - **There is no way to clear the console other than to restart the whole mindstorms app - grr**.
-  - **You can only walk up (arrow-up, page-up) in the console, not down, and the scroll bar sucks - grr**.
+  - **You can only walk up (arrow-up, page-up, home) in the console, not down (arrow-down, page-down and end all jump to end), and the scroll bar sucks - grr**.
   - Fancy line commenting: ^K^C add line comment, ^K^U delete line comment, ^/ toggle line comment.
   - #@A to toggle block comment.
   - Very fancy multi cursor (bit over the top) with @click, or ^#@ with cursor movement.